Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 690, in theory, should be quite a bit faster than the Radeon R9 280 in general. (explain)
+Memory BandwidthThe Geforce GTX 690, in theory, should perform a lot faster than the Radeon R9 280 in general. (explain)

-Texel RateThe Geforce GTX 690 should be a lot (more or less 124%) faster with regards to texture filtering than the Radeon R9 280. (explain)
+Texel RateThe Geforce GTX 690 should be quite a bit (about 124%) better at anisotropic filtering than the Radeon R9 280. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 690 is a better choice, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Geforce GTX 690 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison